pragyaangaur/Matiks-Bot/README.md

 ```

 This opens a Chromium window and waits.
 You sign in and start a duel; the bot
-takes over the moment it sees a question and plays until its limit.
+takes over the moment it sees a question and plays until the game's time limit.

 The bot never types your credentials and never accepts terms on your behalf.
 You log in once by hand; the session persists in `.browser-profile/`.